Rush capacity is limited daily. Immediate intake review available for time-sensitive filings.

 Powers of attorney, notarized letters, living wills, medical authorizations

-Articles of incorporation, certificates of good standing, contracts, corporate resolutions
+Articles of incorporation, certificates of existence, operating agreements, corporate resolutions

 Certified copies issued by Georgia agencies, documents for use by a foreign government